kedare/netaconf/README.md

 NETACONF
 ============

+Does not work on Python 3.3, developped under Python 2.7 and Django 1.6

 This Django project allows you  to configure a network on a router and a switch connected to it.
 It connect via SSH to the devices.
-All the configuration is done by configuring objects in the Django admin area (by default http://localhost/admin)
+All the configuration is done by configuring objects in the Django admin area (by default http://localhost/admin )

 First you must configure the database informations in settings.py, then launch :